wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopfactory/manual.md

     - /integrations/hosted/shopfactory/manual
     - /integrations/shopfactory/manual
 ---
-### Introduction
+This plugin is developed and maintained by ShopFactory.

-{{% introduction_hosted "ShopFactory" %}}
+For any technical queries about the plugin, see ShopFactory - [ShopFactory Support](https://www.shopfactory.nl/contents/nl/d122.html).

-### Installation & Configuration
+### Requirements

-The plugin is developed and maintained by ShopFactory.
-If you have any technical queries about the plugin, please contact [ShopFactory](https://www.shopfactory.nl/contents/nl/d122.html) directly.
+You will need a MultiSafepay account.
+See [Getting started](/guides/getting-started/).